Liverpool Land North-South Traverse

 The weather in north-east Greenland in April can be expected to be challenging.
 At the start of your traverse you may experience temperatures down to -30°C at night, and travel may be halted by incoming Arctic storms, which you’ll sit out in your tents.
 However, temperatures up to +10°C are not unheard of by May, and it can get very hot as the sun reflects off the snow surface.

-Day 3: Snowmobile transport to Kap Greville at the north end of Liverpool Land.
+Day 2: Snowmobile transport to Kap Greville at the north end of Liverpool Land, where you’ll spend the night.

 Participants should be fit and capable of hauling heavy loads for several weeks.
 You should be fit enough to carry out the equivalent of 6-9 hour mountain walking days and have no significant knee or back problems.